JordanTan821/Data-Warehouse-Business-Intelligence/report_summary.md

 • The scd2_update.sql script implements SCD Type 2 to track historical changes in menu item prices.
 • This approach allows retaining past records while inserting updated versions with effective and expiration dates.
 • The process includes:
-  - Identifying the current active record for a menu item.
+ 1.Identifying the current active record for a menu item.
  2. Updating the expiration date of the old record.
  3.Inserting a new record with the updated price and effective date.

 ## 5. SQL Query Development and Result
 ### 5.1 Sales Trends Analysis Appetizer Items in Q4 (2021-2023)